Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Experiments

 \subsection{Ablation Study and Analysis}

-In this section, we conduct ablation to demonstrate the effectiveness of our method.
-Without specification, our ablation study is done on the popular setups of the MS-COCO subset for POPE and the MS-COCO validation set for CHAIR.
+In this section, we conduct ablations to demonstrate the effectiveness of our method.
+Without specification, our ablation study is done on the popular setups of POPE and the MS-COCO validation set for CHAIR.

-\textbf{Impact of individual proposed modules.} We conducted an ablation study to assess the effectiveness of each individual module, including CMVED and CDAR, within our IMCCD framework.
-As illustrated in Table~\ref{tab:ablation_main}, CMVED significantly improves the performance by 4.98\% on Accuracy and 5.45\% on F1 for visual question answering task, underscoring the significance of CMVED on mitigating hallucination.
-The combination of CMVED and CDAR demonstrates a 0.62\% performance improvement of F1, which validates the effectiveness of CDAR in alleviating the forgetting of visual content.
-For image-captioning tasks, CMVED boosts the performance on both $\text{CHAIR}_s$.
-Based on CMWED, CDAR slightly enhances the performance, showcasing the efficacy of CDAR for long sequence generation tasks.
+\textbf{Impact of individual proposed modules.} We conducted an ablation study to assess the effectiveness of each individual module, including IMD and CMPC, within our CMAC framework.
+As illustrated in Table~\ref{tab:ablation_main}, IMD significantly improves the performance by 5.12\% on Accuracy and 5.34\% on F1 for VQA task, underscoring the significance of IMD on mitigating hallucination.
+The combination of IMD and CMPC demonstrates a 1.02\% performance improvement of F1, which validates the effectiveness of CMPC in alleviating position bias.
+For image-captioning tasks, IMD boosts the performance on both $\text{CHAIR}_s$.
+Based on IMD, CMPC slightly enhances the performance, showcasing the efficacy of CMPC for long sequence generation tasks.

-\textbf{Ablation of distortion used in our method.} In Table \ref{tab:ablation_main}, We show the performance of our method with different kinds of distortions.
-Specifically, 'Attention mask' indicates pruning the significant attention weights by conventional attention mask strategy.
-'Value noise addition' indicates adding noise on value vectors similar to VCD\cite{leng2024mitigating} instead of masking the value vectors to the mean value, which is denoted as 'Value mask'.
-Our method shows a better hallucination mitigation capability compared with attention masking, which demonstrates altering the attention weights may lead to over or under-estimation of hallucinations from image regions.
-Besides, Value noise addition slightly improves performance on POPE but leads to a decline on CHAIR.
-In contrast, the value mask distortion in our method achieves a better tradeoff between different kinds of tasks.
+\textbf{Ablation of distortion used in our method}.
+In Table \ref{tab:ablation_distortion}, we show the performance of our method with different kinds of distortions.
+Specifically, 'Attention mask' indicates pruning significant attention weights by the conventional attention mask strategy.
+'Value noise addition' indicates adding noise on value vectors similar to VCD~\cite{leng2024mitigating} instead of masking the value vectors to the mean value, which is denoted as 'Value mask'.
+Our method shows a better hallucination mitigation capability compared with attention masking, which demonstrates that altering the attention weights may lead to over- or under-estimation of hallucinations from image regions.
+In contrast, the value mask distortion in our method also surpasses the value noise addition, achieving a better generalization in different kinds of tasks.